SushantGautam/SushantGautam/README.md

 ## Namastey from Oslo 🇳🇴 !
 I’m Sushant Gautam 👋
-### Final-Year PhD Student in Multimodal AI | Alignment, Reasoning & Trustworthy Systems
+###  Postdoc fellow in Multimodal AI | Alignment, Reasoning & Trustworthy Systems

 I work on AI systems that can **align with human intent, reason across multimodal information, and behave reliably in real-world settings**.